susmitasapkota05/firstuse/README.md

 This is susmita sapkota.
 <br>
-Learning using git and github.
+#First project done by using Github.
 <h1>Hope you enjoy it 0_0 .</h1>